AlainPlattner/SnowsBendMound/README.md

 https://www.anaconda.com/products/individual and then install BERT and GIMLi following the instructions here: http://resistivity.net/bert/install.html

+The scripts were tested with Bert version 2.3.2 and GIMLi version 1.2.2 They may run with newer versions as well but have not been tested.

 #### GPR

 Python 3 with GPRPy installed.
 The easiest way to install both is to